-- As of July 1, 2015, Truman is a tobacco-free campus. - Light Pollution A Truman faculty member is conducting an undergraduate research project into light pollution on campus, including strategies to mitigate the effects.
+- As of July 1, 2015, Truman is a tobacco-free campus. - Light Pollution A Truman faculty member conducted an undergraduate research project into light pollution on campus, including strategies to mitigate the effects.
+As a result, light shields are being placed on the outside globe lights to reduce light pollution.